Sparkling vegan butter cookies with chocolate coating that are soft, easy to sprinkle or coat with chocolate. And a story about the Boston Marathon.

 Vegan sugar cookies coated in chocolate and a story.
 Here is the story first.

 I grew up in Boston.
 I went to college in Boston.
-I don’t live there now, but Boston will always be my hometown.
-So I am in a good position to know that Boston is also home to the sugar cookie.
-Bakeries abound there dedicated to the sugar cookie.
+I don't live there now, but Boston will always be my hometown.
+So I am in a good position to know that Boston is also home to the butter cookies.
+Bakeries abound there dedicated to the butter cookie.

 One of my favorites was in a marketplace downtown there called "Faneuil Hall."
 My friends and I would head there first on every excursion to grab a cookie to munch while we walked the market.

-They actually made all flavors of sugar cookies, not just vanilla.
-And although this recipe here is traditional vanilla, I think perhaps I might in the future try for my favorite from that bakery, a chocolate cardamom sugar cookie.
+They actually made all flavors of butter cookies, not just vanilla.
+And although this recipe here is traditional vanilla, I think perhaps I might in the future try for my favorite from that bakery, a chocolate cardamom butter cookie.